Achill Island

-The island is 87% peat bog.
-The parish of Achill consists of Achill Island, Achillbeg, Inishbiggle and the Corraun Peninsula.
+Roughly half of the island, including the villages of Achill Sound and Bun an Churraigh, are in the Gaeltacht (traditional Irish-speaking region) of Ireland, although the vast majority of the island's population speaks English as their daily language.

-Roughly half of the island, including the villages of Achill Sound and Bunacurry are in the Gaeltacht (traditional Irish-speaking region) of Ireland, although the vast majority of the island's population speaks English as their daily language.
+The island is within a civil parish, also called Achill, that includes Achillbeg, Inishbiggle and the Corraun Peninsula.

 History

 It is believed that at the end of the Neolithic Period (around 4000 BC), Achill had a population of 500–1,000 people.
-The island would have been mostly forest until the Neolithic people began crop cultivation.
-Settlement increased during the Iron Age, and the dispersal of small promontory forts around the coast indicate the warlike nature of the times.
+The island was mostly forest until the Neolithic people began crop cultivation.
+Settlement increased during the Iron Age, and the dispersal of small promontory forts around the coast indicates the warlike nature of the times.
 Megalithic tombs and forts can be seen at Slievemore, along the Atlantic Drive and on Achillbeg.

 Overlords

-Achill Island lies in the Barony of Burrishoole, in the territory of ancient Umhall (Umhall Uactarach and Umhall Ioctarach), that originally encompassed an area extending from the County Galway/Mayo border to Achill Head.
+Achill Island lies in the historical barony of Burrishoole, in the territory of ancient Umhall (Umhall Uactarach and Umhall Ioctarach), that originally encompassed an area extending from the County Galway/Mayo border to Achill Head.

-The hereditary chieftains of Umhall were the O'Malleys, recorded in the area in 814 AD when they successfully repelled an onslaught by the Vikings in Clew Bay.
+The hereditary chieftains of Umhall were the O'Malleys, recorded in the area in 814 AD when they successfully repelled an incursion by Viking attackers in Clew Bay.
 The Anglo-Norman invasion of Connacht in 1235 AD saw the territory of Umhall taken over by the Butlers and later by the de Burgos.
 The Butler Lordship of Burrishoole continued into the late 14th century when Thomas le Botiller was recorded as being in possession of Akkyll and Owyll.

 Immigration

-In the 17th and 18th centuries, there was much migration to Achill from other parts of Ireland, particularly Ulster, due to the political and religious turmoil of the time.
-For a while, there were two different dialects of Irish being spoken on Achill.
-This led to many townlands being recorded as having two names during the 1824 Ordnance Survey, and some maps today give different names for the same place.
-Achill Irish still has many traces of Ulster Irish.
+In the 17th and 18th centuries, there was migration to Achill from other parts of Ireland, including from Ulster, due to the political and religious turmoil of the time.
+For a period, there were two different dialects of Irish being spoken on Achill.
+This led to several townlands being recorded as having two names during the 1824 Ordnance Survey, and some maps today give different names for the same place.
+Achill Irish has been described as having an Ulster Irish superstratum on top of a northern Connacht Irish substratum.
+In the 19th and early 20th centuries, seasonal migration of farm workers to East Lothian to pick potatoes took place; these groups of 'tattie howkers' were known as Achill workers, although not all were from Achill, and were organised for potato merchants by gaffers or gangers.
+Groups travelled from farm to farm to harvest the crop and were allocated basic accommodation.
+On 15 September 1937, ten young migrant potato pickers from Achill died in a fire at Kirkintilloch in Scotland.

-In the nineteenth and early twentieth centuries, seasonal migration of farm workers to Scotland to pick potatoes took place; these squads of 'tattie howkers' were known as Achill workers, although not all were from Achill, and were organised for potato merchants by gaffers or gangers.
-Squads travelled from farm to farm to harvest the crop and were allocated basic accommodation.
-On 15 September 1937 ten young migrant potato pickers from Achill died in a fire at Kirkintilloch.
+Achill was connected to the mainland by Michael Davitt Bridge, a bridge connecting Achill Sound and Polranny, in 1887.